St. Joseph's College for Women, Alappuzha: Computer lab

-There are two well-prepared computer labs for scholarly exercises just as leading course and preparing programs.
-It is a Cyber focus too.
-Instructors and understudies of this school can profit themselves of the web and email offices here.
-Computer proficiency programs for staff and understudies and different IT courses are advertised.
-It is glared in such a way, that it can meet the new advancements in the data world.

 Placement

-St. Joseph's College for Women is providing ample opportunities to its students in attaining their career goal.
-The Placement Cell plays a crucial role in the overall personality development of students through several life skills and soft skills workshops, seminars and communication workshops.
 The center gives orientation and guidance for preparing various competitive examinations like UGC/CSIR, Bank tests, PSC exams, Civil Service etc.

 Departments

 Department of Botany

 The Department was built up in 1956.
 It offers B.Sc.
 Botany course and Horticulture as the open course.

 The department keeps up a professional flowerbed.
-There are two well-prepared down-to-earth labs.
-There is a well-working biotechnology look into lab.
+There are two labs.
+There is a biotechnology look into lab.